 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.
-You may invest at least \$100,000 in Goldman Sachs Funds.
+You may qualify for sales charge discounts on purchases of Class A Shares if you invest at least \$100,000 in Goldman Sachs Funds.
 More information about these and other discounts is available from your financial professional and in "Shareholder Guide-Common Questions Applicable to the Purchase of Class A Shares" beginning on page 69 and in Appendix C-Additional Information About Sales Charge Variations, Waivers and Discounts on page 130 of the Prospectus and "Other Information Regarding Maximum Sales Charge, Purchases, Redemptions, Exchanges and Dividends" beginning on page B-187 of the Fund's Statement of Additional Information ("SAI").